|AprilTags Visual Fiducial System

 AprilTag is a visual fiducial system, useful for a wide variety of tasks including augmented reality, robotics, and camera calibration.
 Targets can be created from an ordinary printer, and the AprilTag detection software computes the precise 3D position, orientation, and identity of the tags relative to the camera.
-Implementations are available in Java, as well as in C. Notably, the C implementation has no external dependencies and is designed to be easily included in other applications, as well as portable to embedded devices.
+The AprilTag library is implemented in C with no external dependencies.
+It is designed to be easily included in other applications, as well as be portable to embedded devices.
 Real-time performance can be achieved even on cell-phone grade processors.

 The fiducial design and coding system are based on a near-optimal lexicographic coding system, and the detection software is robust to lighting conditions and view angle.
-This system is described in more detail in our AprilTag paper (AprilTag: A robust and flexible visual fiducial system, ICRA 2011).
+This system is described in more detail in our AprilTag papers (AprilTag: A robust and flexible visual fiducial system, ICRA 2011; AprilTag 2: Efficient and robust fiducial detection, IROS 2016; Flexible Layouts for Fiducial Tags, under review).
 One useful application of AprilTags is camera calibration (AprilCal: Assisted and repeatable camera calibration, IROS 2013).

 AprilTags are conceptually similar to QR Codes, in that they are a type of two-dimensional bar code.
 However, they are designed to encode far smaller data payloads (between 4 and 12 bits), allowing them to be detected more robustly and from longer ranges.
 Further, they are designed for high localization accuracy— you can compute the precise 3D position of the AprilTag with respect to the camera.

-ARToolkit is very similar in objective to AprilTags, though as our technical paper shows, AprilTag outperforms ARToolkit in terms of detection rates and accuracy.
+ARToolkit is very similar in objective to AprilTags, though as our technical papers show, AprilTag outperforms ARToolkit in terms of detection rates and accuracy.

 Pre-generated tag families